amadeus4dev/amadeus-flight-booking-django/README.md

 export AMADEUS_HOSTNAME=test
 ```

-If you also want to include the Travel Search API get in touch with Riskline to get an access token
+If you also want to include the Travel Search API get in touch with Riskline to get an access token.

 ```sh
 export RISKLINE_ACCESS_TOKEN=YOUR_RISKLINE_ACCESS_TOKEN